SRA End of Year Report 2017-18: Resilient Infrastructure (W4)

 The A372 is a strategically important part of Somerset’s principal network, used by around 8,000 vehicles a day.
 Half the carriageway was regularly flooded, causing safety problems as vehicles negotiated their way round a blind corner.
 Flooding also affected four properties and hampered access to the popular Huish Episcopi allotments site.
 Achieved: The main aim of the works was to intercept and re-direct water before it caused problems down at Pibsbury Corner.
 More than 135 metres of new drainage pipes were therefore installed, along with several new gullies.
 Three new headwalls were built to secure pipes where water flows out into ditches.
 Sections of ditch were cleared.
 The A372 carriageway and footway were also re-profiled to remove the low point where water flooded the inside of the bend.
-Text continues after photo of new headwall.

 The works were delivered for Somerset Rivers Authority by Somerset County Council’s Highways Dept using contractors Skanska and Bridgwater-based sub-contractors P Phillips & Sons.

 Improving drainage along Lower Bilbrook Lane will stop around 10 residents in the West Somerset hamlet of Bilbrook from being cut off and preserve access for other road users.
 This SRA-funded scheme is additional to an earlier Somerset County Council project that helped to collect water from the small watercourse that joins into the highway system along Lower Bilbrook Lane.
 This new scheme is supported by the parish council.
 Being achieved: Investigation, feasibility and initial design works have been undertaken by Somerset County Council’s Highways Dept, on behalf of the SRA.
 Work is due to be carried out in summer 2018.